Blog ·Tutorial·April 2026

 4. Runs on a cron schedule (daily, or every few hours)

 Total setup time: about 20 minutes.
-You'll need a free PlanWire API key and Node.js or Python.
+You'll need a PlanWire API key and Node.js or Python.

 Step 2: Find the right query